5egeneral/compendium/_notes/20210624-Pixel Art Mapping.md

 ### Creating a land outline

 Using an image editing program of your preference, draw the outline of your landmass.
-Tracing distorted / composited real world maps or maps from [Azgaar's Fantasy Map Generator](https://azgaar.github.io/Fantasy-Map-Generator/) can be done to ease your workload.
+Tracing distorted / composited real world maps or maps from [Azgaar's Fantasy Map Generator](https://azgaar.github.io/Fantasy-Map-Generator/) look just as good, and are much easier to make than starting from scratch.

 ![Map outline](/assets/img/outline.webp) *An example outline, generated on Azgaar's Fantasy Map Generator.*